 Established in 1883, the Seattle office of K&L Gates is both the city’s oldest and one of its largest law offices.
 It offers clients a full spectrum of legal services, including counseling, litigation, legislative and regulatory advocacy, and transactional advice.
 Major practice groups include corporate, tax, benefits, tax-exempt organizations, private clients, commercial and appellate litigation, bankruptcy, construction, electronic discovery, intellectual property, public finance, school districts, labor and employment, real estate, environmental, land and natural resources, and energy and utilities.

-The 2013 U.S. News-Best Lawyers® rankings of “Best Law Firms” recognized 24 practice areas in the Seattle office as Tier 1: Antitrust Law, Commercial Litigation, Corporate Governance Law, Corporate Law, Education Law, Employee Benefits (ERISA) Law, Employment Law – Individuals, Employment law – Management, Energy Law, Environmental Law, Information Technology Law, Construction Litigation, Eminent Domain & Condemnation Litigation, Environmental Litigation, Intellectual Property Litigation, Labor & Employment Litigation, Mergers & Acquisitions Law, Native American Law, Patent Litigation, Public Finance Law, Real Estate Law, Securities Regulation, Tax Law and Trust & Estates Law.
+The 2014 U.S. News-Best Lawyers® rankings of “Best Law Firms” recognized 23 practice areas in the Seattle office as Tier 1: Antitrust Law, Commercial Litigation, Copyright Law, Corporate Governance Law, Corporate Law, Education Law, Employee Benefits (ERISA) Law, Employment Law – Individuals, Employment Law – Management, Energy Law, Environmental Law, Information Technology Law, Litigation -- Environmental, Litigation -- Intellectual Property, Mergers & Acquisitions Law, Native American Law, Product Liability Litigation -- Defendants, Public Finance Law, Real Estate Law, Securities/Capital Markets Law, Securities Regulation, Tax Law, and Trust & Estates Law.

 The Seattle office’s intellectual property practice is on the leading edge of technology and intellectual property law, helping clients to develop, commercialize, and protect their intellectual property assets, including patents, trademarks, copyrights, and trade secrets.
 Our Internet safety practice group works with clients to protect their online brands, Internet commerce sites and computer systems from Internet-based threats and cyber villains.
 Our technology transfer and data protection lawyers help clients address issues raised by electronic contracting, financial regulations, privacy regulations, and Web services.